blodow/realtime_urdf_filter/README.md

 - `fixed_frame` is used to specify the "fixed" TF link (e.g. `/map`, `/world`, etc.).
-This is useful to decouple tf lookups with different publising frequencies, e.g. robot and static publishers.
+This is useful to decouple tf lookups with different publishing frequencies, e.g. robot and static publishers.
 - `camera_frame` specifies the camera TF frame (e.g.
   `/camera_rgb_optical_frame`)
 - `camera_offset` lets you specify additional offsets to the camera link.
 It